joesingo/cms/readme.md

     However, some options are special and are used by cms itself:

     * **template** (required): The template to use to render the page.
-This should be a filename relative to the templates directory.
+This should be a filename relative to one of the templates directories.

     * **base_config:** A file to inherit the config section from.
 The entire config section from the parent page is loaded, and the rest of the config